 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Thousand Palms is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Thousand Palms is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Thousand Palms who work in personal care services (12.54%), sales jobs (11.52%), and office and administrative support (9.58%).

-The percentage of adults in Thousand Palms who are college-educated is close to the national average for all communities of 21.84%: 17.35% of the adults in Thousand Palms have a bachelor's degree or advanced degree.
+The education level of Thousand Palms citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.35% of adults 25 and older in Thousand Palms have a college degree.

 The per capita income in Thousand Palms in 2010 was $18,680, which is lower middle income relative to California and the nation.
 This equates to an annual income of $74,720 for a family of four.
 However, Thousand Palms contains both very wealthy and poor people as well.